 Ironman 70.3 Maine - James Jones

-Earlier this year we formed a team of close friends and family to participate in an event with the Take Steps Crohn's and Colitis Foundation to raise awareness of Crohn's Disease and Ulcerative Colitis which was a chance for me to take this spirit of openness to the next level.
+Last year we formed a team of friends and family to participate in an event with the Take Steps Crohn's and Colitis Foundation to raise awareness of Crohn's Disease and Ulcerative Colitis which was a chance for me to take this spirit of openness to the next level.
 I was happy to find an organization that exists not only to provide support to those dealing with these illnesses but is also working hard to raise money to support the Crohn’s and Colitis Foundation fund.
 Moreover, I found support from friends and family whom I had not previously opened up to about what my wife and I had been dealing with throughout the last twelve years.
 I now know that, as difficult or embarrassing as it seemed at the time, I would have had even more support if I had been more open about the whole thing from the get-go.
 So...
 I thought I would to step it up just a BIT further and have committed to Team Challenge - Ironman Maine 70.3 in August 2019!

 In 2006, I was in the best shape of my life.
 Having recently graduated from Army Basic Training and AIT, I was running frequently and had my sights set on participating in a half marathon later that year.
 Shortly thereafter, I began experiencing symptoms of ulcerative colitis.
 Instead of training, the years following involved multiple doctor's visits, many medications, IV infusions, numerous tests and procedures, and a whole lot of poking and prodding.